Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/docs/task-master-integration.md

    Can you help me implement task 3?
    ```

+For more details on the enhanced workflow, see [Enhanced Workflow Documentation](enhanced-workflow.md).

 ## Full Workflow Example

-### Required: Generate Your PRD
+### Enhanced AI Expert Workflow

-#### 1. Start with the Product Manager
+#### 1. Start the Complete Workflow

-User: "Can you consult with the AI Product Manager to create a PRD for my project?
-I want to build a task management app for developers."
+User: "Can you start the AI Expert Workflow for my task management app for developers?"

-AI Expert Workflow: [Provides detailed questions and guidance about the product]
+AI Expert Workflow: [Introduces the three-stage process and begins with the Product Manager]

+#### 2. Product Definition Stage

+AI Product Manager: "Let's start by discussing your product vision.
+What problem is your task management app trying to solve?"

+User: "Developers often struggle to track tasks across multiple projects and repositories."

+AI Product Manager: "Great, now let's talk about your target users.
+Who specifically will be using this app?"

-User: [Provides more details about the product]
+User: [Provides details about target users]

+AI Product Manager: "Now that we've covered product vision and user personas, let's discuss business requirements..."

+[Conversation continues through all required topics]

+User: "I think we've covered everything for the product definition.
+Let's move to the next stage."

+AI Expert Workflow: [Checks if all topics are covered, then transitions to UX Design stage]

+#### 3. UX Design Stage

+AI UX Designer: "Based on the product definition, let's design the user experience.
+First, let's discuss UI documentation and design preferences..."

+[Conversation continues through all UX topics]

+User: "Let's move to the technical planning stage."

-AI Expert Workflow: [Offers more specific guidance and recommendations]
+AI Expert Workflow: [Transitions to Software Architecture stage]

-#### 2. Generate the PRD Document

-User: "Can you generate a complete PRD document based on our consultation?"
+#### 4. Technical Planning Stage

+AI Software Architect: "Now let's plan the technical implementation.
+What technology stack are you considering for this app?"

+[Conversation continues through all technical topics]

+User: "I think we've covered everything.
+Can you generate the comprehensive document?"

-AI Expert Workflow: [Generates a comprehensive PRD and saves it to prd.md]
+AI Expert Workflow: [Generates a comprehensive document combining all three stages and saves it]

-**At this point, you have a complete PRD that you can use for your development planning.**
+**At this point, you have a complete project specification that you can use for development planning.**

 ### Optional: Use Task Master for Task Management

 If you want to break down your PRD into development tasks:

-#### 3. Generate Tasks with Task Master (Optional)
+#### 5. Generate Tasks with Task Master (Optional)

-User: "Can you parse the PRD at prd.md and generate tasks?"
+User: "Can you parse the PRD at scripts/prd.txt and generate tasks?"

 Task Master: [Analyzes the PRD and creates tasks]

-#### 4. Work on Tasks with Task Master (Optional)
+#### 6. Work on Tasks with Task Master (Optional)

 User: "What's the next task I should work on?"